Also known as: BRAF Gene Test« Back to test list

 Pyrosequencing analysis of codon 600 of the BRAF gene.

 This test is usually requested by an oncologist, surgeon or clinical geneticist.
 If ordered by a pathologist, the Medicare rebate may still apply.
 Please use the specific request form (see link below).

 Formalin fixed, paraffin-embedded tissue (FFPE) – 10 sections of 4 uM thickness, dried overnight at 37 degrees onto charged/coated slides.

 Please stain the first section with H&E, and label each slide with patient and block identifiers.
 Label the unstained sections sequentially (slides 2D10).
-The request should be accompanied by completed Somatic Mutation Test Request Form and a copy of the original histopathology report.
+The request should be accompanied by completed FIND IT Test Request Form and a copy of the original histopathology report.